Adamaltemmamy/github-practice-exercise/README.md

-# Responsive Software Developer CV
+# Responsive about me file

-This repository contains a **professional, clean, and fully responsive CV (Curriculum Vitae)** template for a Software Developer.
+This repository contains a **professional, clean, and full about me file** template for a Software Developer.
 It is built using **HTML and CSS** with a focus on layout, design, and responsiveness across all devices (desktop, tablet, and mobile).

 ## 📘 Purpose